-The East Side Union High School District Thomas P. Ryan Hall of Fame is an honorary association established to publicize and honor outstanding achievement of graduates of district high schools.
+The East Side Union High School District Thomas P. Ryan Hall of Fame is an honorary association established to publicize and honor the outstanding achievements of graduates of district high schools.

 In the process of honoring these graduates, inspiration to current students is provided, all within the spirit and memory of the late Thomas P. Ryan, the founding superintendent of the East Side Union High School District.

 Established in 1972, the Thomas Ryan Hall of Fame has as its dual purpose the reinforcement of respect for excellence and the expression of admiration for former East Side Union High School District students who have achieved notable success in the fields of public service, arts, science, athletics, business, the professions, and education.